ONLYUSEmeFEET/picodrivePICOReborn/platform/base_readme.txt

 Other important stuff
 ---------------------

+* If your Genesis/MD game hangs or has glitches, this is most likely because "Accurate timing" option is not enabled, or fast renderer is used (try the accurate one), or Z80 is disabled in "advanced options".
 * Sega/Mega CD: If the game hangs after Sega logo, you may need to enable "better sync" and/or "Scale/Rot. fx" options, found in "Sega/Mega CD options" submenu, and then reset the game.
 Some other games may also require